rafald/conan_with_cmake_CI/README.md

 ## preffered configuration

 * generator to select: **cmake**

-* code to inject into CMakeLists:
+* code to inject at the beginning of CMakeLists.txt:

       include(${CMAKE_BINARY_DIR}/conanbuildinfo.cmake)
       conan_basic_setup(TARGETS)